Best Ulta Retinol: 5 Standout Picks for Smoother, Brighter Skin

 If your skin is…Look for…Top pick from this list

-New to retinoids or easily irritated A gentle-feeling formula you can use consistently, plus a texture that layers well with moisturizer Peach & Lily Retinal For All Renewing Serum
+New to retinoids or easily irritated A gentler formula, easy layering with moisturizer, and packaging that makes regular use simple Peach & Lily Retinal For All Renewing Serum

-Experienced and chasing visible smoothing Higher-strength retinol in stable packaging and a formula that does not pill under moisturizer Paula’s Choice Clinical 1% Retinol Treatment
+Experienced and chasing visible smoothing Higher strength, stable packaging, and a texture that will not fight your moisturizer Paula’s Choice Clinical 1% Retinol Treatment

-Dry or dehydrated and retinol usually makes you flaky More cushioning slip, supportive ingredients, and easy layering under a richer night cream La Roche-Posay Retinol B3 Serum
+Dry or dehydrated and retinol usually makes you flaky A more cushioning serum and a formula that works well under a richer night cream La Roche-Posay Retinol B3 Serum

-On a tight budget but want a real retinol Straightforward formula, manageable strength, and an application style that fits your skin type The Ordinary Retinol 0.5% in Squalane
+On a tight budget but want a real retinol Straightforward ingredients, a manageable strength, and a texture that suits your skin type The Ordinary Retinol 0.5% in Squalane

 Retinol Without the Drama: A Calm, Real-Life Ramp-Up Plan